 (iii) Third, this method suggests that there are productive principles at work in nearly all domains we surveyed: pro-speech gestures seem to immediately find their appropriate place in a rich inferential typology.
 In some cases, such as presuppositions, researchers have been tempted to encode much of the behavior of expressions in their lexical entries.
 Our findings suggest that there are broader principles that makes it possible to deduce what these properties are, at least in some cases.
-While this does not rule out the existence of rich lexical entries, this might make them unnecessary, as one might make do with far simpler meanings that encode bivalent (classical, unidimensional) truth conditions: the broader principle might then be left to deduce the more fine-grained properties, just as it seems to do in the gestural case.
-(Of course, arguing for the existence of these broader principles is very different from specifying their particular form - an arduous task.)

 (iv) Fourth, this conclusion might suggest a question about the acquisition of semantics: could the development of the rich inferential typology surveyed above be almost entirely non-lexical?
 In our discussion, the key ingredients were the informational content of a gesture, sometimes its timing (to distinguish pro- from post-speech gestures), and the expressions it competed with (to derive scalar implicatures and anti-presuppositions).
 Since most gestures could arguably be categorized on the basis of 'zero-shot learning', rich lexical meanings were unlikely to play a role in that case.
 Does this reflect the way semantic acquisition works outside of gesture semantics?
-This should be investigated in future research.
+This would be a very interesting to investigate in the future.